 We said desktop, what about mobile app header-bidding?
 Since header element exists only in a browser and there’s no browser in the mobile app, the implementation of the header-bidding for mobile apps was unavailable for a long time.

-The header bidding for mobile apps is the next point in the ad tech technology evolution that already helps app marketers, developers, and publishers to remove the boundaries of waterfall bidding.
-The better demand delivered by header bidding technology means much better yield opportunities for publishers.
+The header-bidding for mobile apps is the next point in the ad tech technology evolution that helps app marketers, developers, and publishers to remove the boundaries of waterfall bidding.
+The better demand delivered by header-bidding technology means much better yield opportunities for publishers.
 As a result, the great share of publishers might shift from waterfall to header-bidding app monetization in the future.

-At the same time, we have significant technological differences between the mobile and desktop advertising ecosystems.
-There is a crucial distinction between waterfall, header bidding desktop, and mobile app bidding, which mobile app owners should understand.
+At the same time, we have significant technological differences between mobile and desktop advertising ecosystems.
+There is a crucial distinction between waterfall, header-bidding desktop, and mobile app bidding, which mobile app owners should understand.

 During the waterfall, the publisher sets a CPM floor and keeps sending sequential requests for every advertiser in turns, until the impression is bought.
 Advertisers are lined up in the hierarchy, where bidders who reserved impressions are in the top priority.
 The inventory slot will be definitely sold, but not at the highest price as advertisers are not bidding simultaneously which restricts the competition.